 Environmental factors, of course, come into play.
 In warm regions, for example, there’s no need for heavy blankets and tangly sheets that can contribute to infant injuries, even death, in co-sleeping situations.
 The !Kung people of Botswana simply sleep on the sandy ground; the Efe people in Zaire perch between two logs or rest on leaves.

-“A typical configuration is two adults, a baby, another child, a grandparent, a dog and perhaps a visitor, sleeping together in a six-by-six-foot hut,” said sleep expert Dr. Robert Sack, describing a normal night for the Efe.
+“A typical configuration is two adults, a baby, another child, a grandparent, a dog and perhaps a visitor, sleeping together in a 6-by-6-foot hut,” said sleep expert Dr. Robert Sack, describing a normal night for the Efe.

 Practicality aside, there’s also a marked difference in cultural values.
 Many American pediatricians warn parents of unhealthy attachments being fostered from the practice of co-sleeping.
 Parental intimacy will suffer, they say, and the baby’s umbilical cord will re-grow, staking its hooks in mom forever.